MarcoDiFrancesco/LittleProjects/Notes/Web.md

 HTML does not have personalized tags, the language that support them is XML.

-An imporant property of HTML is **graceful degradation of presentation**, if there is some mistakes inside the code, the page needs to be shown anyway
+An imporant property of HTML is **graceful degradation of presentation**, if there is some mistakes inside the code, the page needs to be shown anyway.

 HTML is not case sensitive: someting like: